 Figure 2.
-Characteristics of the 12-MW turbine used in the NOW-WAKES simulations. (a) The power curve and (b) curves showing the thrust coefficient (C_T) in dashed orange and power coefficient (C_P) in solid black.
+Characteristics of the 12-MW turbine used in the NOW-WAKES simulations. (a) The power curve and (b) curves showing the thrust coefficient ( $C_T$ ) in dashed orange and power coefficient ( $C_P$ ) in solid black.
 Figure courtesy of Rosencrans et al. (2024).

+- 195 are common in stable conditions, and refer to the transfer of heat downwards.
+Heat flux varies seasonally and by location (Fig. 3).
+In spring and summer over water, heat fluxes are often negative due to the more frequent occurrences of stable conditions.
+Heat fluxes are also relatively consistent across the region.
+In fall and winter, heat fluxes are positive due to more frequent unstable stratification.
+Heat fluxes during these months vary with distance from the coast, becoming more strongly positive further from the coast. - We also consider how wind plants influence turbulence at hub height and at the surface.
+WRF outputs QKE, which is defined as 2 times the TKE, and is the relevant variable from the Mellor-Yamada- Nakanishi-Niino (MYNN) PBL scheme used here.
 In the MYNN PBL scheme, TKE created by sub-grid processes such as wind plants is not always advected horizontally, but TKE advection (Archer et al., 2020) is turned on in these simulations (Rosencrans et al., 2024).
 TKE estimates the intensity of turbulence and is produced mechanically by wind shear or by buoyant thermals.
-The change in TKE over time depends on advection, shear generation, buoyant production, self transport, wind turbine production, turbulent transport, and the viscous dissipation rate (Nakanishi and Niino, 2009), and, in the LA100 simulations here, production due to wind turbine motion.
-Hub-height QKE-TKE varies seasonally and by location (Fig. 4).
-In the spring and summer, QKE-TKE at hub height is small due to the prevalence of stable conditions.
-In the fall and winter, QKE-TKE is larger due to more frequent unstable conditions.
-QKE-TKE increases with distance from the coast, especially during the fall and winter.
+The change in TKE over time depends on advection, shear generation, buoyant production, turbulent transport, and the viscous dissipation rate (Nakanishi and Niino, 2009), and, in the LA100 simulations here, production due to wind turbine motionoperation.
+Hub-height TKE varies seasonally and by location (Fig. 4).
+In the spring and summer, TKE at hub height is small due to the prevalence of stable conditions.
+In the fall and winter, TKE is larger due to more frequent unstable conditions TKE increases with distance from the coast, especially during the fall and winter, as cold air advects over colder water. - 210 Wind turbines generally operate within the boundary layer, and thus may influence and be influenced by the height of the PBL.

-Figure 3.
-Same as in Fig. 5, but for Average surface heat flux in the region from the NWF simulation is shown for each season from September 2019 - August 2020. (a) December, January and February (DJF) (b) March, April, and May (MAM) (c) June, July, and August (JJA) (d) September, October, and November (SON).

-Wind turbines generally operate within the boundary layer, and thus may influence the PBLH and be influenced by the height of the PBL.
 Deeper planetary boundary layer (PBL) heights are associated with faster wake recovery due to the larger volume of air that can be drawn into the wake (Maas and Raasch, 2022; Pryor and Barthelmie, 2024).
 In the MYNN PBL scheme used in the NOW-WAKES WRF simulations, the PBLH is derived from a blend of a potential temperature and TKE-based definitions, depending on the stability of the atmosphere (Olson et al., 2019).
-For stable conditions, most relevant for significant wakes, the TKE definition dominates, and the boundary layer height is the height at which turbulent motions drop to 5% of the surface TKE value (Olson et al., 2019).
+For stable conditions, most relevant for significant wakes, the - 215 TKE definition dominates, and the boundary layer height is the height at which turbulent motions drop to 5% of the surface

+Figure 3.
+Average surface heat flux in the region from the NWF simulation is shown for each season from September 2019 - August 2020. (a) December, January and February (DJF) (b) March, April, and May (MAM) (c) June, July, and August (JJA) (d) September, October, and November (SON).

+TKE value (Olson et al., 2019).
 During neutral and unstable conditions, the potential temperature definition dominates, and the boundary-layer height is the height at which the surface inversion ends.
-The algorithm of Nielsen-Gammon et al. (2008) determines the minimum virtual liquid water and ice potential temperature in the lowest 200 m of the atmosphere (θ{vli_min}).
-Then, the boundary layer height is the height at which $\theta{vli} = \theta{vli_min} + \Delta \theta{vli}$, where $\Delta \theta{vli}$ is set to be 0.5 K over water and
+The algorithm of Nielsen-Gammon et al. (2008) determines the minimum virtual liquid water and ice potential temperature in the lowest 200 m of the atmosphere ( $\theta{vli\min}$ ).
+Then, the boundary layer height is the height at which $\theta{vli} = \theta{vli\min} + \Delta \theta{vli}$ , where $\Delta \theta{vli}$ is set to be 0.5 K over water and 1.25 K over land.